 For information on Residents who do not successfully secure a full-time teaching placement by the first day of the fall term in their second year in the program, please see Residency Assessments and Gateways.

 Subject and/or Grade-Level Change

 The subject and grade level of students’ instructional positions must match their Relay major and, when appropriate, their Relay concentration.
 In addition, their instructional position must match their certification pathway when required by Relay and/or the state of their Relay campus.
 Students’ majors will determine the content courses they are registered for by the Registrar’s Office each term (e.g., students with childhood education majors will be enrolled in childhood content coursework).
 If students change their instructional position, it is their responsibility to inform Relay within one business day by submitting a student-update form immediately and notifying the Registrar’s Office at firstname.lastname@example.org and faculty advisor.

 If the switch in major or content concentration requires a switch in content courses, depending on the campus state instructional content hours to successfully complete a program, it may take longer for students to complete their program and, if applicable, receive certification endorsement from Relay.
 Students can learn more about state-specific requirements by reaching out to their campus Dean’s Office.

 PK–12 Student Cohort Change

 Students must make every reasonable effort to work with a consistent group of students throughout the academic year that matches their Relay major, and when appropriate, their Relay concentration.
-If changes to their group of students occur during the year, it is their responsibility to inform Relay within one business day by sending an email to their campus dean and/or faculty advisor.
+If changes to their group of students occur during the year, it is their responsibility to inform Relay within one business day by sending an email to the Registrar’s Office at email@example.com and faculty advisor.